vinh-nguyenxuan/DeepACO/README.md

 cd ..
 conda activate one
-pip install git+https://github.com/JunnYu/mish-cuda.git #ERROR
-# Missing deepACO annotation file and 1 library belonging to DeepACO project management board in private mode so cannot be used
-pip install --upgrade -e .  # This will clone and install `onevision` package
+pip install git+https://github.com/JunnYu/mish-cuda.git #ERROR pip install --upgrade -e .  # This will clone and install `onevision` package
 ```
 </details>